Appropriate Use of NERSC Resources

 NERSC is an Open Scientific Research Center

 NERSC supports open research intended to be published in open scientific journals.
-Proprietary research and use of export controlled codes or data is prohibited.
+The production of proprietary results and/or data is not permitted.

 NERSC does not allow use of the following: